Liverpool vs. Tottenham: B/R Football Experts Predict the Champions League Final

 Richard Fitzpatrick, B/R Football Features Writer

-This final is effectively a derby—both sides know each other intimately—and finals are usually cagey affairs so everything points to tight match.
+This final is effectively a derby—both sides know each other intimately—and finals are usually cagey affairs, so everything points to a tight match.
 This has been the pattern in their games during the Klopp-Pochettino era, barring the 4-1 thrashing Spurs administered at Wembley in October 2017.

 The pressure is on Liverpool.
-Spurs have already over-achieved in getting to the final.
+Spurs have already overachieved in getting to the final.
 The question mark over Harry Kane's fitness, however, the stronger options Klopp will have from the bench and the greater goalscoring threat of his attacking trio, Sadio Mane, Roberto Firmino and Mo Salah, suggest Liverpool—after a beastly league campaign—will edge it and win their sixth European Cup.

 Prediction: Liverpool 2-1 Tottenham